CRC for Polymers Prize – 2014 Round Open

 Give your future career in Polymers a head start

-The Cooperative Research Centre for Polymers is a collaborative research venture which unites Australia’s leading polymer researchers to create real world solutions.
-In partnership with 23 organisations, its research covers health therapies and delivery, water and food security and polymer solar cells.
+The Cooperative Research Centre for Polymers is a collaborative research venture bringing together six companies, two Commonwealth Government research laboratories and eleven Universities.
+Its research covers health therapies and delivery, water and food security and polymer solar cells.

 The Centre sponsors up to two prizes for a report based on project work in any field of polymer science or engineering.
-The prize includes a cash component of $1,500 and financial support to enable attendance at the annual Australasian Polymer Symposium.
-The competition is open to all undergraduate students who have completed a research project as part of the requirement for a Bachelors or Honours degree in a relevant area of engineering, materials science or chemistry during the proceeding year.
+The prize includes a cash component of $1,500 and financial support to enable attendance at the annual Australasian Polymer Symposium (35APS).
+The competition is open to all students who have completed a research project as part of the requirement for a Bachelors or Honours degree in a relevant area of engineering, materials science or chemistry during 2014.

 The report may be the student’s final year project report or honours thesis.
 It is expected that the project report will be a concise, high-quality document of original, well presented science and technology.
 The research reported must have been conducted and written up by the applicant.
 A statement to this effect, signed by the student’s supervisor, should accompany the application.

-The CRC reserves the right to withhold the award if no applications of sufficient merit are received.
+The CRC for Polymers reserves the right to withhold the award if no applications of sufficient merit are received.

 Past Award Recipients